Living Trusts in Pittsburgh & Western, PA

 in a lump sum immediately upon your death, you may have the trustee disburse

 the funds in staged payments.
-As an example you may leave your money to

 In the event your child has a valid need prior to attaining a disbursement